Building a full Linux modded server? See the Modded Linux server install documentation.

 d) Enter your world for the first time and have fun!!!

 a) If you are installing this on a VPS or dedicated server you will most likely want to enable the firewall with netfilter/iptables.
 You should be blocking ports that are not used or that you do not want to expose to the internet.
 An example rule for a minecraft server would be as follows;

 Note:If you are not comfortable doing this then a VPS or dedicated server solution may not be a good one for you.
 If you manage a full Linux server connected directly to the internet with a public IP address, it is your responsibility to ensure you are hardening and securing it properly.
-If this is not something you want to do then a managed solution with a minecraft server hosting company like MCProhosting may be a better option for you.
+If this is not something you want to do then a managed solution with one of the many Minecraft hosting companies may be a better option for you.
 They take care of all the dirty work like this.

 b) Activate whitelisting.
 It is extremely important to activate whitelisting if your server is visible on the internet.
 Port 25565